electron/electron/docs/api/context-bridge.md

 console.log(JSON.parse(window.electron.getData()))
 ```

-Your mileage may vary and before you start stringifying everything we reccomend that you measure the speed of both to see which one works best for you.
+Your mileage may vary and before you start stringifying everything we recommend that you measure the speed of both to see which one works best for you.